All about the working holiday in Taiwan!

 Exception: As of January 1 2019, Canadians can apply for a WHV while already in Taiwan.

 Yes.
-You will be issued a multiple-entry visitor visa, which means you can move freely in and out of Taiwan during its validity.
+You will be issued a multiple-entry visitor visa, which means you can move freely in and out of Taiwan for 12 months starting from the date that the visa is issued.

 Exception: citizens of the UK are issued a single-entry visa.
-They will need to apply for a re-entry permit separately once they arrive in Taiwan.
+They will need to apply for a re-entry permit and ARC at their nearest National Immigration Agency service centre within 15 days of arriving in Taiwan.

 07. When do I have to enter Taiwan by?